bayang/jelu-web/content/pages/imports.md

 * Choose the import type (goodreads or ISBN list)
 * Click the browse button to find the actual file you want to import
 * Click the Import button

 !!! tip
+    * Make sure your Goodreads export file has ISBNs in it, the Jelu import will ignore lines without ISBNs

+!!! tip
     * Once you clicked import you don't have to stay on the page.
 The task is now happening in the background
     * You will be notified of the events regarding your import in the messages section.